murphygroup/3DCellComposer/README.md

 Changes in V1.5: Added options for cropping initial image, block-wise voxel downsampling prior to segmentation,- setting specific DeepCell parameters (including whether to segment using cell channel, nuclear channel or both), and controlling the minimum padding

 Changes in V1.5.2: Improved installation instructions and update environment.yml and requirements.txt.
 Updated Cellpose support.
 Removed use of pint package.

+Changes in V1.5.3: Added --min_slices option for specifying the minimum number of slices that a candidate cells must have in order to be considered a matched cell.

 ## Using the repository version